SUJANAKUMARI/EDA-PROJECT-3/README.md

 3. DATA SIZE AND FORMAT:  The data has around 1460 rows and 81 columns in the form of csv.

-## Skewness

-The comparison box plots for each columns in which the outliers were present to check to what extent the outliers were removed through the Interquartile range method.

-Below are the images of the outputs of the comparison Box plots:

 ##  Methodology

 1. Data Loading and Initial Exploration: